 Trump-basher Mark Sanford, who president called 'nothing but trouble,' ousted in key South Carolina primary

-Incumbent Republican South Carolina Rep. Mark Sanford, a frequent Trump critic who the president has lambasted as "nothing but trouble" and "very unhelpful," was ousted in Tuesday night's primary by state Rep. Katie Arrington.
+Incumbent Republican South Carolina Rep. Mark Sanford, a frequent Trump critic who the president lambasted earlier in the day as "nothing but trouble" and "very unhelpful," was ousted in Tuesday night's primary by state Rep. Katie Arrington.

-On a key primary night with elections also held in Maine, Nevada and North Dakota, the results in South Carolina were an unmistakably positive referendum on President Trump's first term so far.
+On a key primary night with elections also held in Maine, Virginia, Nevada and North Dakota, the results in South Carolina were an unmistakably positive referendum on President Trump's tenure.

-Arrington's shock win was a dramatic rebuke of Sanford's heated "Never Trump" rhetoric and scandal-pocked career.
-It also signaled that the president's base in the state remains solidly behind him ahead of November's midterm elections, despite withering criticism from both inside and outside the Republican party.
+Arrington's shock win was also a dramatic rebuke of Sanford's heated "Never Trump" rhetoric and scandal-pocked career.
+It signaled that the president's base in the state remains solidly behind him ahead of November's midterm elections, despite withering criticism from both inside and outside the Republican party.

 State Rep. Katie Arrington, a relative political newcomer who secured Trump's backing, repeatedly bashed Sanford for deriding the president and even ran advertisements featuring video clips of Sanford's Trump criticisms.